 SHORT ABSTRACT:

-This article presents methods for the measurement and analysis of the temporal discrimination threshold; and demonstrates the application of the temporal discrimination threshold to the study of cervical dystonia.
+Methods for the measurement and analysis of the temporal discrimination threshold and its application in the study of the pathogenesis cervical dystonia.

 LONG ABSTRACT:

-The temporal discrimination threshold (TDT) is the shortest time interval at which an observer can discriminate two stimuli as being asynchronous (typically 30–50ms).
-It has been shown to be abnormal or prolonged in neurological disorders, including cervical dystonia, a form of adult onset focal dystonia.
-This threshold is used to quantify a person’s temporal discrimination abilities - their ability to discriminate, or perceive, rapid changes in their environment.
-The TDT is believed to be indicative of the behavior of the visual neurons in an area of the midbrain, known as the superior colliculus, which is responsible for processing salient environmental stimuli (including visual stimuli).
+The temporal discrimination threshold (TDT) is the shortest time interval at which an observer can discriminate two sequential stimuli as being asynchronous (typically 30–50ms).
+It has been shown to be abnormal (prolonged) in neurological disorders, including cervical dystonia, a phenotype of adult onset idiopathic isolated focal dystonia.
+The TDT is a quantitative measure of the ability to perceive rapid changes in the environment and considered indicative of the behavior of the visual neurons in the superior colliculus, a key node in covert attentional orienting.
 This article sets out methods for measuring the TDT (including two hardware options and two modes of stimuli presentation).
 We also explore two approaches of data analysis and TDT calculation.
-The application of this method to the study of cervical dystonia is also discussed.
+The application of the assessment of temporal discrimination to the understanding of the pathogenesis of cervical dystonia and adult onset idiopathic isolated focal dystonia is also discussed.

 INTRODUCTION:

-The term temporal discrimination describes a person’s ability to discriminate, or perceive, rapid changes in their environment.
-The temporal discrimination threshold (TDT) is the shortest time interval at which an observer can discriminate between two asynchronous stimuli, and perceive them as occurring separately.
+Temporal discrimination describes a person’s ability to discriminate, or perceive, rapid changes in their environment.
+The temporal discrimination threshold (TDT) is the shortest time interval at which an individual can perceive that two sequential sensory stimuli are asynchronous.
 Temporal discrimination has been shown to be abnormally prolonged in disorders affecting the basal ganglia, including dystonia1-7.

-Dystonia is the third most common neurological movement disorder – after Parkinson’s Disease and Essential Tremor.
+Dystonia is the third most common neurological movement disorder – after Parkinson’s disease and Essential Tremor.
 It is characterized by sustained or intermittent muscle contractions causing abnormal, often repetitive, movements or postures8.
 Dystonia can affect any part of the body.
 When it affects one body part it is known as focal dystonia8.
-Dystonia affecting the neck muscles is known as cervical dystonia and is the most common form of adult onset focal dystonia9,10; its pathogenesis remains unknown.
+Dystonia affecting the neck muscles is known as cervical dystonia, the most common phenotype of adult onset idiopathic isolated focal dystonia.9,10 The pathogenesis of cervical dystonia remains unknown; it is considered to be a genetic disorder with autosomal dominant inheritance with markedly reduced penetrance.
+Environmental factors are important in relation to disease penetrance and expression.

-The TDT has been studied in individuals with cervical dystonia, their relatives and healthy controls.
-Up to 97% of cervical dystonia patients have an abnormal TDT (36 of 37 patients1).
-An abnormal TDT has also been found in 50% of their unaffected relatives, demonstrating an age-related penetrance and autosomal dominant inheritance11,12.
-The superior colliculus - a structure in the midbrain - is important for covert attentional orienting and temporal discrimination2,13,14.
-The superior colliculus is thought to play a significant role in cervical dystonia14.
-The TDT is a simple, objective measure that can provide insight into the activity of the visual neurons in the superficial layers of the superior colliculus.
-By so doing, it is believed to provide clues as to the pathomechanisms underlying cervical dystonia.
+The superior colliculus, a sensorimotor structure situated in the dorsal midbrain, is important for the rapid detection of environmental stimuli in the process of covert attentional orienting 2,13,14.
+Visual stimuli access the superior colliculus rapidly through the retino-tectal magnocellular pathway.
+The TDT is a simple, objective measure of the processing of visual (and other sensory stimuli) in the superficial layers of the superior colliculus.
+The TDT has been studied in individuals with cervical dystonia, their unaffected relatives and healthy control participants.
+Compared to age and sex matched control participants, an abnormal TDT has high sensitivity (97%) and specificity (98-100%) in cervical dystonia1.
+An abnormal TDT is found in 50% of unaffected first-degree female relatives of patients with cervical dystonia, demonstrating age- and sex-related penetrance with autosomal dominant inheritance11,12.
+An abnormal TDT in unaffected relatives of cervical dystonia patients (compared to relatives with normal TDTs) is associated with increased putaminal volume (by voxel-based morphometry) and reduced putaminal activity (by fMRI).
+The superior colliculus is considered a significant node in the neuronal network which is dysfunctional in cervical dystonia14 and the assessment of temporal discrimination provide important clues as to the pathomechanisms underlying cervical dystonia.

 The goal of this article is to present two methods for measuring and analyzing temporal discrimination, as well as demonstrating the application of this method to studying the pathophysiology of cervical dystonia.